SolaceTraining/solace-workshop-scs/codelab.md

 * Open the *ScsSinkTweetBoard.java* class
 * Add the *@EnableBinding(Sink.class)* annotation to label the app as a Sink
 * Add a "sink" method that takes in a "Tweet" POJO from the INPUT channel and logs that it was received.
-* Update the application.yml file, verify that there is indeed a destination configured for the input channel, and add your name to the end of the destination name (e.g: TWEETS.Q.BOARD.Marc).
+* Update the application.yml file, verify that there is indeed a destination configured for the input channel, replace `ATTENDEE` with your unique name (e.g: TWEETS.Q.BOARD.Marc).
 Note that by not specifying a group we are using the "Publish-Subscribe" messaging model.
 * Update the host, msgVpn, clientUsername, clientPassword in the application.yml file.

 Negative